 Rewards are a key part of the fitness journey.
 They motivate us and can make a tough workout feel worthwhile.
 Reward yourself whenever you hit an important milestone or achieve a specific goal.
 What works as a reward should be inspiring to you; otherwise it won’t inspire you to stick to your program.
-Maybe you need a new set of hot yoga clothes or an fitness magazine subscription.
-This can be especially rewarding if you have gone up or down a size thanks to your hard work.
+Maybe you need a new set of hot yoga clothes or a digital fitness magazine subscription.
+This can be especially rewarding if you have gone down a size thanks to your hard work.

 Add Variety To Your Workout Routine

 Mixing together different workouts keeps things interesting and exercises different muscle groups.
-If you usually do a spin class, Pilates routine, or yoga at the gym, you can do a series of squats and lunges before your spin class to make riding the bicycle just a little more challenging.
-Or you could do a full body weight-training workout that works all your muscles except your abdominals before you go into a Pilates class.
+If you usually do a spin class, pilates routine, or yoga at the gym, you can do a series of squats and lunges before your spin class to make riding the bicycle just a little more challenging.
+Or you could do a full body weight-training workout that works all your muscles except your abdominals before you go into a pilates class.

 Plan Healthy Meals

 Planning meals and snacks is a key part of healthy eating, but will also help you with budgeting, shopping and avoiding unhealthy temptations.

 Prepare your meals for the week ahead.
 It won’t feel like “dieting,” and it’ll save you the effort of thinking about what you’re going to eat every day.

 Be mindful of calorie intake, which can sneak up on you with portions that are larger than you think.
 Use the nutrition facts to your advantage so you know how many macronutrients carbs, fats, and proteins go into your body.
 That’s not to say you should count calories, but you should balance out your consumption to make you get enough protein (for building muscle) and fats and carbs (for energy).